NeuroTechX/ntx_slack_archive/general.md

  >or saying it differently, if you go on the Deep learning road, you better pick a topic that google and facebook and other are not going to solve within the next 5 years

+6/9/2017 2:19 PM

+ **alirezad** :

+ >alexandre.barachant Or maybe BCI research will be stoped by the united nation because of its dangers for human beings :smile: